InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/Colormap/ApplyAColormapToAnImage/Documentation.rst

-Apply A Color Map To An Image
+Apply a Color Map to an Image
 =============================

 .. index::